bigbang-sdk/next-query/README.md

 ## Installation

-1. Install via npm or yarn or bun:
+### 1. Install the Package

+Start by adding Next Query to your project:

 ```bash
 npm install @bigbang-sdk/next-query